A Survey and Comparative Evaluation of Intrinsic Dimension Estimators under the Manifold Hypothesis: Empirical Evaluation

 As we have shown, the performance of a manifold dimension estimator can vary significantly depending on its hyperparameter values, and the optimal setting may differ across experimental setups.
 Therefore, when comparing estimators across various manifolds, it is crucial to tune each estimator's hyperparameters appropriately for each sample.
 However, in practice, the true intrinsic dimension is unknown, necessitating an algorithmic approach for per-sample hyperparameter tuning.

 Motivated by the patterns observed in Figure~\ref{fig:nbh01}, we propose an algorithm for selecting hyperparameter values that yield stable estimator performance.
 The procedure identifies regions of the hyperparameter space where the standard deviation of the estimates is minimized or when the mean estimate remains approximately constant.
 If no such stable region is detected, the algorithm defaults to reporting the average across all candidate hyperparameter values.
-The full algorithm is given below.
+The full algorithm is given below\footnote{The window size and standard deviation threshold in Algorithm~\ref{alg:hyperparameter} are chosen heuristically and can be refined in future work.}.